jotavare/philosophers/README.md

 > The bonus program takes the same arguments and it as to comply with the mandatory rules.

 - [ ] All the forks are put in the middle of the table.
-- [ ] They have no states in memory but the number of avaialable forks is represented by a semaphore.
+- [ ] They have no states in memory, but the number of avaialable forks is represented by a semaphore.
-- [ ] Each philosopher should be a process.
-But the main process should not be a philosopher.
+- [ ] Each philosopher should be a process, but the main process should not be a philosopher.

 ## TIPS
 #### UNDERSTANDING THE SUBJECT